 Once you know it is time to end the relationship, you may find that your head and heart waffle back and forth, wondering if you are making the right decision.
 This is why it’s always a good idea to have someone in your corner you can rely on to give you honest feedback, sound advice, and clarity.

 Sometimes you can find this champion in your network of friends and family, but other times it might be best to find a totally neutral third party.
 Someone you never have to wonder whether they are “just saying that” because they love and care about me.

 A therapist can help you navigate your intense emotions and make the best decision for your happiness and peace of mind.

-If you are interested in exploring treatment, please contact the Good Life Center for Mental Health today.
-We would be happy to speak with you about how we may be able to help.
+If you are currently struggling in a relationship and would like some help navigating it, please reach out to me.
+We would be more than happy to discuss how we may be able to help.